SandraLouise/SandraLouise.github.io/README.md

 ## About me

 3rd year PhD student in bioinformatics, at the GenScale team from the Inria Center of the University of Rennes (Brittany, France).
-Working on methods and algorithms for the study of genomic structural variants (with a strong interest in inversions) and (pan-)genome graphs.
+Working on methods and algorithms for the study of genomic structural variants (with a strong interest in inversions) with a (pan-)genome graph representation.

 ## Publications